 Have you ever considered that your home can represent who you are?
 Well I have.
 As a child I grew up in a housetruck and travelled around New Zealand in The Gypsy Fairs.
 You may be asking yourself, “what is a housetruck?” or “what are The Gypsy Fairs?”.

 Norway, since my mum passed away, has been my home for eleven years.
-Here I have studied a bachelor in culture and communication at Oslo University in Norway with specialization in film and esthetics.
-This being part of my background I am ready to take on New Zealand with open arms and try my best by standing up after every obstacle I meet.
-Ill do this by learning from the experience and tackling the next obstacle differently.
+There I have studied a bachelor in culture and communication at Oslo University in Norway with specialization in film and aesthetics.